FRBCesab/chessboard/README.md

 #> 12  3-2        1        3       2
 ```

-The nodes labels are a combination of the transect identifier (i.e. the
+The node labels are a combination of the transect identifier (i.e. the
 position of the node on the x-axis of the chessboard) and the quadrat
 (i.e. the position of the node on the y-axis of the chessboard).
 The
 following figure locates the node `2-3` on the chessboard.